-Tinderbox will automatically attempt to find the location of notes where an $Address is set and both $Latitude and $Longitude are 0 (zero, i.e. unset).
+Tinderbox will automatically attempt to find the location of notes where an $Address is set and both $Latitude and $Longitude are 0 (zero, i.e. not set).
 This is done using Google's geocoding service.
 If a value for latitude or longitude has already been entered no further lookup occurs.
 Thus if $Address changes, the user must reset $Latitude and $Longitude to zero to update them.
 The checking of values is done as part of the agent/Rule update cycle.

 - Latitude: positive values are North, negative are South